nci/gsky/Documents/ows/README.md

 It can be used as a reference for new developers.

 In the current production setup there are seven separate shell scripts that run consecutively.
-This document describes each of them separately and also a new combined script that incorporates all the seven scripts.
+This document describes each of them separately and also a new consolidated script that incorporates all the seven scripts.

 The PPTX and PPSX describe the process through animated graphics.
-Viewing these 5 min slide shows before reading the Word document will help learn the process quicker.
+Viewing these 5 minute slide shows before reading the Word document will help to learn the process quicker.